iron-cage/sdk/docs/verification/task_1.3_completion.md

 ## Executive Summary

 Task 1.3 (Add Authorization Checks) has been successfully implemented and verified using the eight-layer verification framework.
-All endpoints requiring authorization (7 total) are now protected with owner-based access control, achieving 100% migration completion.
+All endpoints requiring authorization (7 total) are now protected with role-based and ownership-based access control, achieving 100% migration completion.

 **Key Achievements:**
 - ✅ 100% endpoint protection ratio (7/7 endpoints)